Protelis/Protelis/README.md

 # Using Protelis in your projects

+Theoretically, you should be able to do it just by including Protelis as a dependency from the Maven central repository.
+Right now, however, that results in lots of broken dependencies.
+Instead, set up as a developer (using the instructions below) and put a dependency between the two projects.

 # Setting as a developer for Protelis

 To work on Protelis as a developer, the Eclipse development